 Consider osteoporosis as loss in bone density may lead to injuries.
 Your hips and knees may need some extra care, too, so plan for the possibility of surgery or physiotherapy to support accidents.

 You may need to swap your readers and start wearing glasses and visit the optician more regularly.
-Screening for glaucoma can detect damage to the optic nerves, which are vital for your vision.
+Check out the best online glasses retailer and find a pair that looks great.
+Also, screening for glaucoma can detect damage to the optic nerves, which are vital for your vision.

 Dental checkups are essential for older people too.
 The enamel on your teeth gets thinner with age, and you may need a little extra support from an oral hygienist to keep your healthy smile in great shape.